 Third wheel?
 Never again!
-We’ve compiled a list of games that really shine with a group of three.
+We’ve compiled a list of the best 3-player board games that really shine with a group of three.

 Frequently, for us, it seems like a 3-player group is the easiest to get together.
 For that reason, we decided to highlight our top 20 games that benefit from a group of three.